akhanalcs/algorithms/README.md

 Dependent (Shower) always shows up later because the dependency (Wake up) needs to be resolved first.

+Node where the arrow HEAD is pointed to, will always appear first.
+Like how HEAD is at the top of our body.

 ### Tree
 A tree is a special type of graph, where no edges ever point back.